ARCCSS-extremes/climpact/README.md

 the indices.

-## Advanced: Batch processing multiple station (.txt) files from the command line:
+## ADVANCED: Batch processing multiple station (.txt) files from the command line:

 Software you will need before proceeding:
 * R (version 3.3 or later).
 You will need administrator privileges on your computer or the ability to install R libraries.